 We planned to meet at Thousand Island Lake, a more than 10-mile day, depending on where we camped.
 I hoped I’d make it.

 As the afternoon wore on, so did my fatigue.
 I worried I’d get too far behind, but I had to stop and rest.
 I found a nice hammock spot with a big view and lay there for a while, finishing off my morning snacks.
-I was too tired to dig more out of bear can.
+I was too tired to dig more out of the bear can.

 I realized I wasn’t that organized and needed to think through my systems.
 For example, I hadn’t thought about pulling out snacks for the whole day.
 The rest were deep inside my bear can, buried in the middle of my pack.
 I also had this idea that I’d take a two-hour hammock lunch at some gorgeous stream, where I’d rehydrate my dinner, brush my teeth, rinse my socks, and take a nap, but that didn’t work out either.
 Water sources, mosquitoes, trees and timing never lined up to make it possible.